huggingface/transformers/docs/source/en/llm_optims.md

 ## Speculative decoding

+> [!TIP]
+> For a more in-depth explanation, take a look at the [Assisted Generation: a new direction toward low-latency text generation](https://hf.co/blog/assisted-generation) blog post!

 Another issue with autoregression is that for each input token you need to load the model weights each time during the forward pass.
 This is slow and cumbersome for LLMs which have billions of parameters.
 Speculative decoding alleviates this slowdown by using a second smaller and faster assistant model to generate candidate tokens that are verified by the larger LLM in a single forward pass.
 If the verified tokens are correct, the LLM essentially gets them for "free" without having to generate them itself.
 There is no degradation in accuracy because the verification forward pass ensures the same outputs are generated as if the LLM had generated them on its own.

-To get the largest speed up, the assistant model should be much smaller than the LLM so that it can generate tokens quickly.
-The assistant and LLM model must also share the same tokenizer to avoid encoding and decoding tokens.
+To get the largest speed up, the assistant model should be a lot smaller than the LLM so that it can generate tokens quickly.
+The assistant and LLM model must also share the same tokenizer to avoid re-encoding and decoding tokens.

 > [!WARNING]
 > Speculative decoding is only supported for the greedy search and sampling decoding strategies, and it also doesn't support batched inputs.